Nuitka/Nuitka/Developer_Manual.rst

 built-ins are excercised.

-To control the Python version used for testing, you can set the ``PYTHON`` environment variable to e.g. "python3.2", or execute the "run_all.py" with the intended version, it is portable across all supported Python versions.
+To control the Python version used for testing, you can set the ``PYTHON`` environment variable to e.g. ``python3.2`` (can only be a path), or execute the ``run_all.py`` script directly with the intended version, it is portable across all supported Python versions.

 Syntax Tests
 ------------